Calculating bit error rate of PDSCH communication

 rxGrid = precodedGrid.applyChannel(channelMatrix) # Apply the channel in frequency domain

-rxGrid = rxGrid.addNoise(snrDb=snrDb) # Add noise
+rxGrid = rxGrid.addNoise(snrDb=snrDb, useRxPower=True) # Add noise

 else: